100 Things No Man Over 40 Should Ever Say

 Frieman says this phrase still permeates offices across the country "like the foul odor of burnt popcorn in the microwave."
 If you're unfamiliar with it, good for you.
 It has something to do with being sabotaged or professionally ruined.

 "What you're really telling a person is ‘You're a complete moron if you don't get it by now'," says Frieman.
 Stop being condescending.
 If you're worried that you're not being understood, maybe you focus on getting better at communicating.
 And for more language tips, check out the 40 Words People Over 40 Wouldn't Understand.

 We're no fans of grammar purists, but even they have a point about this one.
 When most people punctuate a sentence with "literally," they don't literally mean "literally."
 They mean "figuratively."
 Or they do mean "literally," but they're confused by what "literally" means?

 Sounds like a great game plan.
-It’s not like working too hard leads to cancer, or could be a risk for cardiovascular disease, or even mental problems.
+It's not like working too hard leads to cancer, or could be a risk for cardiovascular disease, or even mental problems.
 Just stay in the office all week, and don't even think about giving yourself a break.
 I'm sure it'll work out fine!
-“Are you trying to make yourself look important?”
+"Are you trying to make yourself look important?"
 Pachter asks.
-“Grownups know how to work hard, and then take time for themselves.”
+"Grownups know how to work hard, and then take time for themselves."
 Also, grownups make it to old age.
-If you need some vacation ideas, check out the 20 Most Zen Spots on Earth.
+And for more on things you shouldn't say, here are the 40 Words That Will Instantly Reveal Your True Age.